ErikaMelt/postgresql/README.md

 Referential Integrity: The order_id column establishes a relationship with the main transport_order table to maintain referential integrity.

+#### Issues identified in the Provided Query

+- The initial data generation doesn't ensure that `Pending` orders with `I` (Insert) change type are created.
+- The change type for updates and deletes is generated randomly for both initial and subsequent records, making it difficult to track the order's history accurately.
+- The transport status is generated randomly without considering the order's lifecycle.
+This could result in illogical status transitions.
+- The change timestamps are randomly generated, which can lead to unrealistic and inconsistent date values.

-#### Initial Data Generation
+### Initial Data Generation

-- Initial records are generated for orders with a 'Pending' status and 'I' (Insert) change type.
+- Initial records are generated for orders with a `Pending` status and `I` (Insert) change type.
 - Customer IDs, origins, destinations, change timestamps, and other data are generated randomly.
-- A controlled percentage of orders (e.g., 10%) are updated to 'D' (Delete) change type.
+- A controlled probability of orders (e.g., 10%) are updated to `D` (Delete) change type.
 The assumption is that only an order with status 'Pending' can be deleted.
 - Change timestamps are calculated based on the current timestamp for insertions and random days in the past for historical changes.

-#### Subsequent Data Generation
+### Subsequent Data Generation

-- Subsequent data records are generated for 'Pending' orders with 'I' change type, simulating updates.
+- Subsequent data records are generated for `Pending` orders with `I` change type, simulating updates.
 - Orders progress from 'Pending' to 'In Transit' to 'Delivered' with realistic change timestamps.
 - Randomized factors add variability to the data for realism.

-#### Issues identified in the Provided Query

-- The initial data generation doesn't ensure that 'Pending' orders with 'I' (Insert) change type are created.
-- The change type for updates and deletes is generated randomly for both initial and subsequent records, making it difficult to track the order's history accurately.
-- The transport status is generated randomly without considering the order's lifecycle.
-This could result in illogical status transitions.
-- The change timestamps are randomly generated, which can lead to unrealistic and inconsistent date values.

-#### Changes Made to the Provided Query

-- 'Pending' orders with 'I' change type are created initially.
-- Some 'Pending' orders are updated to 'D' (Delete) with a controlled probability (e.g., 10%) and maintain 'I' (Insert) change type for the rest, which accurately represents changes.
-- Control the status transitions, starting with 'Pending' and moving to 'In Transit' and 'Delivered' sequentially, ensuring a logical order.
-- Generate timestamps based on the current timestamp with some random adjustments, creating more realistic and consistent date values.